Haruto-hyuuga/chatapp/README.md

 # 📖 Development Notes

-This project follows an incremental development approach.

-Major features are implemented step-by-step to keep the codebase stable.

-Refactoring is expected as architecture evolves.
+> This project is rushed not my best work, there will be lot of bugs which will be fixed overtime, also i suck at writting SQL queries so most bugs will arise from there only.
+> Major features will be copied from telegram and implemented step-by-step until everything crashes and falls apart..

 ---